 - Misuse of alcohol or use of recreational drugs.
 Substance misuse can inhibit your judgment, making you more willing to participate in risky behaviors.

 - Injecting drugs.
 Needle sharing spreads many serious infections, including HIV, hepatitis B and hepatitis C.

-Because many people in the early stages of an STI experience no symptoms, screening for STIs is important in preventing complications.
+Because many people in the early stages of an STD or STI experience no symptoms, screening for STIs is important to prevent complications.